|Pregnancy Week (Select):|

 Once you’ve had it checked out by a medical professional, you could also seek out an experienced acupuncturist who is a specialist in fertility/pre-natal care, as there are some points they can work on to help you with bleeding and energy in that area.
 Acupuncturists work with patients who have had recurrent or threatened miscarriage – so might be worth a try – it is a safe, natural and healthy option.

 If the bleeding is heavy (i.e. running out and you are passing clots) and the bleeding is accompanied with stomach cramps, backache and period type pains, contact your hospital immediately.
 While this is understandably an upsetting time, try to remain as calm as you can – remind yourself that bleeding can occur in pregnancy.
 Know that it is your blood, not the babies blood that you are seeing and that it is quite possible to continue on with a healthy pregnancy.

 Don’t be surprised if the advice you receive for early bleeding (before 12 weeks) is to just watch and wait.
-Unfortunately, nothing will prevent an ‘inevitable abortion’ from occurring.
-Whilst it is very disappointing and upsetting, there is nothing you can do to prevent it happening.

 - Panadol/Panadiene/Naprogesic for the cramps

 You may pass the developing fetus and tissue whereby the bleeding will then cease.
 Should you continue to bleed you will need an anaesthetic and a curette to ‘clean out’ your uterus.

 However, remember that the majority of bleeding in early pregnancy settles spontaneously and the pregnancy continues unharmed.